StefanJakic/KafkaSpringBoot/README.md

 The cash is a custom class with a map for caching `START` and `END` messages and for the messages that are marked for deletion.

-After processing the messages, the handler is passing these messages to the outbound channel.
-From there the messages are sent to the Kafka topic and saved to the database.
+After processing the messages, the handler is passing these messages to the are sent to the Kafka topic and saved to the database.

 ## Technologies

 - Spring Boot
-- Spring Integration
 - Kafka
 - PostgreSQL
 - Logback